Boston built itself up from the ocean, which is coming back. Here’s a scrapbook from poking around the waterfront on foot and kayak.

 Reading the crazy history of Rainsford Island, you keep wondering, why did this all happen here?
-About five miles southeast of Long Wharf, the island is protected by the Boston archipelago but lacks a real harbor and takes up half as many acres as the Public Garden.
+About five miles southeast of Long Wharf, the island is partly protected by the Boston archipelago but lacks a real harbor and takes up half as many acres as the Public Garden.
 But Rainsford has hosted summer camps of native people, a cattle farm, a quarantine station, a hotel, various flavors of hospital, an almshouse, a veterans home and a reform school for boys as young as eight.
-(Yes, much of this history is deeply unhappy.)
+(Yes, much of this crazy history is deeply unhappy.)
 The latest role is a testbed for the Stone Living Lab, which is studying how to safeguard the coast against our rising seas.

 Rainsford’s east end is a glacial drumlin, connected across a cobblestoned gravel bar to the west end, which is made instead of slate.
 Field biologists must go nuts here.
 The gravel bar holds a motherlode of shells, with scallops as big as your hand.
 Alone on the island yesterday morning, I was big news for various bird groups, starting with a red-billed whimbrel-like flock I can’t identify.